The Importance of Packing Slips in WooCommerce

 Question is, can you create and print packing slips from your WooCommerce orders?
 Ideally, you’d want to customize the packing slips to include all the details your staff needs to quickly and correctly process orders.

 Default WooCommerce doesn’t have the functionality to create and print packing slips, necessitating a tool that enables this and makes it easy to do regularly.
-In this post, we take you through the tools you can use and show the steps to create a custom template for a packing slip.
+In this post, we introduce you to BizPrint, the only tool you need to print packing slips in WooCommerce, and show you the steps to create a custom template for a packing slip.

 A packing slip is a document that has all the order details necessary for a fulfillment station or warehouse to process and ship products.
 It is also used in restaurant kitchens and physical stores where the product or service is typically received rather than shipped, or delivered at some future date, such as catering for a business event.